-What the last sentence of Theorem \ref{maintheorem1} means is that there is a bijective correspondence between radical extensions $L/K$ with $L\cap K(\zeta_n)=K$ and almost Kummer extensions with complement $K(\zeta_n)$ that are $H$-Kummer.
+What the last sentence of Theorem \ref{maintheorem1} means is that, within the strongly decomposable extensions of $K$, there is a bijective correspondence between radical extensions $L/K$ with $L\cap K(\zeta_n)=K$ and almost Kummer extensions with complement $K(\zeta_n)$ that are $H$-Kummer.
 Among these, simple radical extensions $L/K$ with $L\cap K(\zeta_n)=K$ correspond to almost cyclic extensions with complement $K(\zeta_n)$ that are $H$-cyclic.
 This can be seen as a direct generalization of the well known correspondence in classical Kummer theory.

 We will investigate the module structure of $H$-Kummer extensions with the point of view of Hopf-Galois theory.
-For an $H$-Galois field extension $L/K$, we assume that $K$ is the field of fractions of some Dedekind domain and we write $\mathcal{O}_L$ for the integral closure of $\mathcal{O}_K$ in $L$ (for instance, this holds when $L/K$ is an extension of number or $p$-adic fields).
+For an $H$-Galois field extension $L/K$, we assume that $K$ is the field of fractions of some Dedekind domain $\mathcal{O}_K$ and we write $\mathcal{O}_L$ for the integral closure of $\mathcal{O}_K$ in $L$ (for instance, this holds when $L/K$ is an extension of number or $p$-adic fields).
 In short, we will say that $L/K$ is an extension \textit{with associated rings of integers}.
 Under this situation, the associated order in $H$ is defined as the set $\mathfrak{A}_H$ of elements of $H$ whose action on $L$ leave the ring of integers $\mathcal{O}_L$ invariant.
 The associated order is an $\mathcal{O}_K$-order in $H$ and $\mathcal{O}_L$ is naturally endowed with $\mathfrak{A}_H$-module structure.
 Under the assumption that $\mathcal{O}_L$ is $\mathcal{O}_K$-free, we have that if $\mathcal{O}_L$ is $\mathfrak{A}_H$-free, then it has a single generator.